By Yeun Byun, Founder, Soaps of 7 Flowers

 DIY Bar Soap

-Soap is particularly effective in getting rid of SARS-CoV-2 (the virus that causes COVID-19), especially from your hands.
+Soap is particularly effective in getting rid of viruses.
 This is because the soap molecules are drawn to the fatty outer layer of the virus, prying it open, so it essentially spills its guts into the soapy water and gets destroyed.
 And for the best odds of thwarting the virus, rinse thoroughly to eliminate any lingering viruses that survived the action of the soap.

 For first-time soapmakers, I recommend starting with the melt & pour technique.
 Unlike other advanced soapmaking processes that require corrosives like lye, along with long curing times, melt & pour soapmaking is quick, safe to do with kids, and ready to use right away!